MohamedAl-Nassirat/MohamedAl-Nassirat/README.md

 👋 Hello, my name is Mohamed Al-Nassirat and I am an aspiring Software Engineer currently attending University of Alberta.
-My interests lie in Machine Learning and Artifical Intelligence, Algorithms and Datastructures, and have worked previously on front end development projects.
+My interests lie in Machine Learning and Artifical Intelligence, Algorithms and Datastructures, and Web Development projects.

-I am contionously learning and actively engaing myself in a variety of new topics around CS fundamentals but primarily focusing on Machine Learning
+I am contionously learning and actively engaing myself in a variety of new topics around CS fundamentals but primarily focusing on enhancing my skills as a Software Engineer.

-🔭 Clubs and Activities:
-   - University of Alberta Ariel Robotics Group - Working apart of the Imaging team to develop a Convolutional Neural Network for Marker Data Prediction in preperations for the official Association for SUAS 2022 American Competition.
+🔭 Work Experience:
+   - Full Stack Software Engineer - Delphi Technology:
+      Developed custom plugins for X-Plane 11 Flight Simulator using Python, C and C++ while using tools such as Imgui and OpenGL to replicate real life training scenarios done by a commerical flight simulator.

 Feel free to check out some of projects below!